 Poultry farming raises domesticated birds such as chickens, ducks, turkeys, and geese for meat or egg production.
 Commercial poultry farming produces chicken, turkey, duck, goose, eggs, and meat.

 There are two types of poultry farm businesses – layer farms and broiler farms.
 Layer farms focus on chicken rearing for egg production, while broiler farms focus on chicken rearing for meat production.

 Why start a poultry farm business?

 As of 2022, the Indian poultry market was estimated to be worth Rs 184 billion.
 This is expected to grow at a compound annual growth rate (CAGR) of 6% to reach Rs 235 billion by 2025.
 The total number of people employed in the poultry industry is estimated to be around 2.5 million.

-The industry's growth makes it an attractive option for not only those looking to start a career in the poultry farm business but also for those who would like to either invest in or provide credit to the industry.
-However, before starting a poultry farm business, it is important to understand the benefits and risks involved.
+The industry’s growth makes it an attractive option for not only those looking to start a career in the poultry farm business but also for those who would like to either invest in or provide credit to the industry.
+However, before starting a poultry farm business, it is crucial to understand the benefits and risks involved.

 Some of the benefits of starting a poultry farm business are as follows:

 - The poultry farming business requires less investment as compared to other livestock businesses.

 - The poultry farm business can be started on a small or large scale.